Assignment Help

 Where: σ = population standard deviation · s = sample standard deviation · n = sample size · p = population proportion · p̂ = sample proportion

 The formula reveals something immediately important: standard error decreases as sample size increases.
 Specifically, it decreases by the square root of n.
-Double your sample size and the SE drops by a factor of √2 ≈ 1.41 — not double.
+Double your sample size and the SE drops by a factor of √2 ≈ 1.41.
 To halve your SE, you need to quadruple your sample size.
 This square-root relationship is why collecting data is subject to diminishing returns in terms of precision, and why power analysis is critical for research design.
-The power analysis and Cohen's d guide covers how to determine the right sample size before data collection.
+The power analysis and Cohen’s d guide covers how to determine the right sample size before data collection.

 Why Standard Error Matters in Practice

 Key Insight: The two most desirable properties of a sampling distribution for estimation are unbiasedness (the distribution is centered at the true parameter) and efficiency (the distribution has minimum variance among all unbiased estimators).
 The sample mean achieves both — it is the best linear unbiased estimator (BLUE) of μ under ordinary least squares conditions, as proven by the Gauss-Markov theorem.
-This is why x̄ is universally used rather than, say, the sample median, for estimating μ.

 Statistics Assignment Due?